magnars/s.el/README.md

 ### s-lex-format `(format-str)`

-`s-format` with the lexical environment.
+`s-format` with the currently defined variables.

-`format-str` may use the `s-format` variable reference to refer to any lexical variable:
+`format-str` may use the `s-format` variable reference to refer to any variable:

  (let ((x 1))
    (s-lex-format "x is: ${x}"))

-The values of the lexical variables are interpolated with "%s" unless the variable `s-lex-value-as-lisp` is `t` and then they are interpolated with "%S".
+The values of the variables are interpolated with "%s" unless the variable `s-lex-value-as-lisp` is `t` and then they are interpolated with "%S".

 ```cl
 (let ((x 1)) (s-lex-format "x is ${x}")) ;; => "x is 1"